1. basic issues

 employees-representatives according to 4.2.b.
 For those the alternatives are:

-- They use their voting right as ever
+- They use their voting right as ever in the SB

 - or they can voluntarily give off their voting right.
 E.g. for some votings every population-representative can voluntarily give his voting right to all shareholders.
 So for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them.

-E. smaller medium sized companies
+D. smaller medium sized companies

 - has all the workers in a single small community